oasisprotocol/old-docs/src/operators/incentiveproposal.md

-# Oasis Network Incentives: A proposal for the network at time of launch
+# Oasis Network Incentives: A Proposal for the Network at Time of Launch

 *NOTE: This is a draft proposal and is subject to change pending the outcome of an economic audit, feedback from the community, and the results of the Oasis Foundation’s staking competition.*